pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 a virtual market, in which others can tell what they have to offer and what they need.
-The market, or anyone for that matter, can propose deals, whereby one person gives an item to another who gives an item to a third etc. If everyone agrees to it, the deal can be secured via electronic contracts, signed by the different parties.
+The market, or anyone for that matter, can propose deals, whereby one person gives an item to another who gives an item to a third etc. If everyone agrees to it, the deal can be secured into an electronic contracts, signed by the different parties.

 *Hence our motto could be: "Securely exchange anything, anywhere, with